The Economics of Hosting the Olympic Games

 Impact studies carried out or commissioned by host governments before the games often argue that hosting the event will provide a major economic lift by creating jobs, drawing tourists, and boosting overall economic output.
 However, research carried out after the games shows that these purported benefits are dubious.

 In a study of the 2002 Salt Lake City Games, for example, Matheson, along with economists Robert Baumann and Bryan Engelhardt of Massachusetts’s College of the Holy Cross, found a short-term boost [PDF] of seven thousand additional jobs—about one-tenth the number promised by officials—and no long-term increase in employment.
-As a study by the European Bank for Reconstruction and Development (EBRD) explains, the jobs created by Olympics construction are often temporary, and unless the host region is suffering from high unemployment, the jobs mostly go to workers who are already employed, blunting the impact on the broader economy.
-(Only 10 percent of the 48,000 temporary jobs created during the 2012 London Olympics went to previously unemployed people, according to the study.)
+As a study by the European Bank for Reconstruction and Development explains, the jobs created by Olympics construction are often temporary, and unless the host region is suffering from high unemployment, the jobs mostly go to workers who are already employed, blunting the impact on the broader economy.
+(Only 10 percent of the forty-eight thousand temporary jobs created during the 2012 London Olympics went to previously unemployed people, according to the study.)

 How could the Olympics be made more manageable?

 A consensus has grown among economists that the Olympic Games need reforms to make them more affordable.
 Many have pointed out that the IOC bidding process encourages wasteful spending, by favoring potential hosts who present the most ambitious plans.
 This so-called winner’s curse means that over-inflated bids—often pushed by local construction and hospitality interests—consistently overshoot the actual value of hosting.
 Observers have also criticized the IOC for not sharing more of the fast-growing revenue generated by the games.